galeo/web.py-auth/README.md

 ## Usage

-Once you have an **DBAuth** instance a number of methods are available on that object:
+Once you initiated the **auth** application a number of methods are available:

 <dl>
 <dt>@auth.protected(**pars)</dt>